 Kalimba Reptile Park Premium member Veteran

-If you are looking for a fun filled day that is great for a family day out or group excursion then Kalimba Reptile Park is a popular attraction offering lots of ‘scaly’ sites and activities including fishing.
-This is a top tourist place to visit also popular with locals who fancy a day out.
-The park nestles in the lush basin of the Ngwerere stream, an extension of Kalimba Farms that specialises in pig, fish, dairy and crocodile farming.
+For a fun filled day that is great for a group excursion or family day out, Kalimba Reptile Park is a popular attraction offering lots of ‘scaly’ sites and activities including fishing.
+This is a top tourist place that is also popular with locals who fancy a day out.
+The park nestles in the lush basin of the Ngwerere stream.
+It is an extension of Kalimba Farms that specialises in pig, fish, dairy and crocodile farming.
 Kalimba Reptile Park is now self sufficient in crocodile egg production.

-At Kalimba Reptile park you’ll experience giant nile crocodiles, a variety of indigenous snakes, tortoises and other reptiles.
-This park is also one of the few places left in the world where you can see the rare and shy slender-nosed crocodile.
+At Kalimba Reptile Park you’ll experience giant nile crocodiles, a variety of indigenous snakes, tortoises and other reptiles.
+It's also one of the few places left in the world where you can see the rare and shy slender-nosed crocodile.
 There are also plenty of other activities to fill your time, or to entertain the kids if you’d rather relax by the pool.

 - Well displayed information about the reptiles